 Comparisons: Red Turtlehead appears in a few places in the wetland area of Eloise Butler and in a very large grouping near station 24 on the boardwalk.
 The reds greatly outnumber the White Turtlehead (Chelone glabra L.) which is also in the wetland area.
-White Turtlehead also has shorter leaf stalks and leaves that are more linear.
+White Turtlehead has a more open panicle, shorter leaf stalks and leaves that are more linear.
 See notes below on the history of Red Turtlehead in the Garden.

 Above: Blooms of late August into September.
 The green lobes of the calyx are visible in the 2nd photo.